square/retrofit/README.md

       void singleEntityPost(@SingleEntity MyJsonObj card, @Named("id") String id, Callback<SimpleResponse> callback);
     }

-Note that each method _must_ have a `Callback` object at the end of the parameter list.
-This is how your application will handle the results of your network calls: errors and successful responses are both handled by the `Callback` interface.
+If the method has a `Callback` object at the end of the parameter list - the method will run asynchronously: errors and successful responses are both handled by the `Callback` interface.

+If the method doesn't have a `Callback' argument, it will be run synchronously on the current thread.
+This is useful in case you're calling multiple Http requests in a background process (a Service for instance).
+Thus, saving the trouble of many Callbacks calling each other.
+See `normalGetSynchronous` above for an example.
+Note: a ResponseNotOKException will be thrown in case of an error response.

 If you want to use the `@SingleEntity` method of specifying request body (see `singleEntityPost` above), your `MyJsonObject` will need to implement `TypedBytes`.
 For convenience, you can extend